Andfos/purine_jumpers/README.md

-his code allows a user to search for regions of homology nearby in a chromosome, as well as to analyze the differences in homology between even and odd phases of nucleotides.
+This code allows a user to search for regions of homology nearby in a chromosome, as well as to analyze the differences in homology between even and odd phases of nucleotides.